llamastack/llama-stack-client-typescript/CONTRIBUTING.md

 ## Using the repository from source

-If you’d like to use the repository from source, you can either install from git or link to a cloned repository:
+If you'd like to use the repository from source, you can either install from git or link to a cloned repository:

 To install via git: